uzairahmednasir/personalDashboard/README.md

 # personalDashboard
-Created with CodeSandbox
+- Created with CodeSandbox
-created using Vanilla Javascript
+- created using Vanilla Javascript with jQuery